sasmithaK/How-To-Create-MCP-Server/README.md

     - Enter the server name `"Hello-SriLankaServer"` and press Enter.
       ![Enter Server Name](images/image9.png)

     - The `mcp.json` file will be populated automatically.
-Replace its contents with the following:
+Replace missing contents with the following:

       ```json
       {